reba84/tennis_img_classification/README.md

 # Readme
 # Tennis Image classification

-### Galvanize Capstone Project
+## Overview

-  Code for building a transfer learning neural network using python's Keras library.
-Weights for the transfer network can be obtained from [VGG16 Github](https://gist.github.com/baraldilorenzo/07d7802847aaad0a35d3).
+The goal of the project is to build a neural network model to automate the classification of tennis video for the company Cizr.
+This would allow the out of play portion of the video to be automatically cut and the active play portions can be packaged for players or coaches.

 ## Table of Contents
 1. [Dependencies](https://github.com/reba84/tennis_img_classification/blob/master/README.md#dependencies)